radomik/resemble-java/README.md

 Java fork of <a href="https://github.com/Huddle/Resemble.js" target="_blank">Resemble.js</a> javascript library.

 # Image Comparison
-- Compare two images giving a difference score
+- Compare two images giving a mismatch score
-- create an image with a visual difference in different way
+- create an image with a configurable visual difference
-- Preprocess util to background crop, resize, etc
+- Preprocess util to crop background, resize, fit.

 # Usage
 You can run the `TestApp.java`  file or:

 ```java
         File imgFile1 = new File("1.jpg");